 After we got rid of our bags, we bought a bus ticket to Ogizawa (just in front of the train station) and jumped on the bus.

 2. Ogizawa – 1433 m

-We headed over to the ticket office and bought the Alpine Route tickets, which was 9490 JPY (91 us$) per person to Toyama train station.
+When we arrived at Ogizawa, we headed over to the ticket office and bought the Alpine Route tickets.

 3. Kurobe Dam – 1470 m

-The Kurobe Dam is Japan`s highest dam (186 m) and a pretty impressive sight!
+The Kurobe Dam is Japan`s highest dam (186 m) and an very impressive sight!